cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/apply.md

 Default values:

-If `BLUEPRINT_PATH` is not provided, the default blueprint path is 'blueprint.yaml' in the current work directory.
+If `BLUEPRINT_PATH` is not provided, the default blueprint path is 'blueprint.yaml' in the current working directory.
 If DEPLOYMENT_ID is not provided, it will be inferred from the `BLUEPRINT_PATH` in one of the following ways: